 Physical Therapist Assistant

-For more information about our graduation rates, the median debt of students who completed the program, and other important information, please click here to visit our 'Disclosures' page.
+For more information about our graduation rates, the median debt of students who completed and program, and other important information, please click here.